 As product candidates proceed through preclinical studies to late-stage clinical trials towards potential approval and commercialization, it is common that various aspects of the development program, such as manufacturing methods and formulation, are altered along the way in an effort to optimize processes and results.
 Such changes carry the risk that they will not achieve these intended objectives.
-Any of these changes could cause tovinontrine or any other product candidates we may develop to perform differently and affect the results of planned clinical trials or other future clinical trials conducted with the materials manufactured using altered processes.
+Any of these changes could cause any product candidates we may develop to perform differently and affect the results of planned clinical trials or other future clinical trials conducted with the materials manufactured using altered processes.
 Such changes may also require additional testing, FDA notification or FDA approval.
 This could delay completion of clinical trials, require the conduct of bridging clinical trials or the repetition of one or more clinical trials, increase clinical trial costs, delay approval of the affected product candidate and jeopardize our ability to commence sales and generate revenue.

-If serious adverse events or unacceptable side effects are identified during the development of tovinontrine and any other product candidates we may develop, we may need to abandon or limit our development of those product candidates.
+If serious adverse events or unacceptable side effects are identified during the development of any product candidates we may develop, we may need to abandon or limit our development of those product candidates.

 Clinical trials by their nature utilize a sample of the potential patient population.
-We have only evaluated tovinontrine in a limited number of subjects and our ongoing clinical trials of tovinontrine are being conducted at higher doses than previous clinical trials of tovinontrine.
-Accordingly, any rare and severe side effects of tovinontrine may be uncovered only in later stages of our current and future clinical development.
-Many product candidates that initially showed promise in early stage testing have later been found to cause side effects that prevented their further development.
-If tovinontrine and any other product candidates we may develop are associated with undesirable side effects in clinical trials or have characteristics that are unexpected in clinical trials or preclinical testing, we may need to abandon their development or limit development to more narrow uses or subpopulations in which the side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
+Many product candidates that initially showed promise in early-stage testing have later been found to cause side effects that prevented their further development.
+If we decide to pursue any future product development efforts and any product candidates we develop are associated with undesirable side effects in clinical trials or have characteristics that are unexpected in clinical trials or preclinical testing, we may need to abandon their development or limit development to more narrow uses or subpopulations in which the side effects or other characteristics are less prevalent, less severe or more acceptable from a risk-benefit perspective.
 In pharmaceutical development, many compounds that initially show promise in early-stage or clinical testing are later found to cause side effects that delay or prevent further development of the compound.

-Additionally, if results of our clinical trials reveal unacceptable side effects, we, the FDA or similar regulatory authorities outside of the United States, or the IRBs or Ethics Committees at the institutions in which our studies are conducted could suspend or terminate our clinical trials or the FDA or similar foreign regulatory authorities could order us to cease clinical trials or deny approval of tovinontrine and any other product candidates we may develop for any or all targeted indications.
-Treatment-related side effects could also affect patient recruitment or the ability of enrolled patients to complete any of our clinical trials.
-If we elect or are forced to suspend or terminate any clinical trial of tovinontrine and any other product candidates we may develop, the commercial prospects of such product candidate will be harmed, and our ability to generate product revenue from such product candidate will be delayed or eliminated.
+Additionally, if results of clinical trials reveal unacceptable side effects, we, the FDA or similar regulatory authorities outside of the United States, or the IRBs or Ethics Committees at the institutions in which our studies are conducted could suspend or terminate clinical trials or the FDA or similar foreign regulatory authorities could order us to cease clinical trials or deny approval of any product candidates we may develop for any or all targeted indications.
+Treatment-related side effects could also affect patient recruitment or the ability of enrolled patients to complete any clinical trials.
+If we elect or are forced to suspend or terminate any clinical trial of any product candidates we may develop, the commercial prospects of such product candidate will be harmed, and our ability to generate product revenue from such product candidate will be delayed or eliminated.
 Any of these occurrences could materially harm our business.